-I started my authorly life as a ghostwriter, penning thrillers that soared up the bestseller lists.
-When I went to agents and editors with My Memories of a Future Life, they said they liked my writing and my ideas, but asked if I would please make it more like a thriller because the market wouldn’t take a chance on someone who didn’t fit the mould.
+I started my authorly life as a ghostwriter, turning out thrillers that soared up the bestseller lists.
+When I went to agents and editors with My Memories of a Future Life, they said they liked my writing and my ideas, but asked me to make it more like a thriller because that would be easier to sell.
+That wasn’t where I saw myself, though.
+I wanted to make my own mark on the books world, with novels like the ones I enjoyed reading – quirky, character-driven stories that went to the edges of strange.

 When I write for someone else I’ll do whatever they want.
 And I don’t disagree with those who compromise to secure publication.
 We all are aiming for different things.

-But publishing my own novel has reminded me how our stories become a reader’s most private moments.
+But publishing my own novel has reminded me my we should respect our own artistic integrity.
+Our stories become a reader’s most private moments.
 My prose becomes the voice whispering beside their own thoughts in their alone-time on the train, or the drowsy pre-dream period before sleep.
 With that in mind, how could I not be true to my material?
 Obviously I’ll take advice on what isn’t working, but I won’t change anything for markets and fashions.
 Our books outlast those anyway.
+And I reserve the right to try new directions.

 This is how my favourite writers developed their art.
 Invention and innovation never came from publishers; it came from writers.
 And we can do this when we self-publish.